DataSystemsGroupUT/SmartML/README.md

 2. In addition, we offer different data preprocessing, and feature engineering algorithms that can be specified by user and applied on tabular datasets of either CSV or ARFF extensions easily.
 3. SmartML has a collaborative knowledge base that grows by time as more users are using our tool.
 So, we collect some statistical meta-features about their datasets with performance of different classifiers on these datasets.
 The collected data helps in the process of classifier algorithm selection by recommending $n$ candidate best classifiers to perform well on a new dataset.
 Then, time budget allowed is divided among these $n$ classifiers for their hyper-parameter tuning using SMAC.
 4. Finally, SmartML has the ability to do some model interpretability plots for feature importance and interaction by help of ```iml``` package for ML model interpretability.
-5. SmartML has a web service for the tool with a simple R Shiny interface that can be found <a href = "https://bigdata.cs.ut.ee/smartml/index.html"> HERE </a>
+5. SmartML has a web service for the tool with a simple R Shiny interface that can be found <a href = "https://bigdata.cs.ut.ee/smartml/index.html"> HERE </a>, and demonstration for how to use the web service can be found <a href-"https://www.youtube.com/watch?v=m5sbV1P8oqU">HERE</a>.

 ## Installation